mdulin2/head_req_server/README.md

 - ASP.net:
   - Use visual studio (free edition works fine)
   - The web server runs on https://127.0.0.1:5001/weatherforecast by default.
+- Laravel
+  - Install using Composer
+  - Use PHP 7.2 or greater for this application
+  - Run `php artisan serv` to turn on the API.

 ## Targets
 - ~~Django~~